Aashishsharma/Learnings/RDBMS/RDBMS.md

 select MAX(marks) from students;
 ```

+### Sub queries

+Subqueries can be written inside select, from and where clause (mostly written inside where clause)

 #### Question - Get nth highest / lowest salary

 Logic - get top n employees salary in a subquery